AceOfSpades-JFK/MusicPlayer/README.md

 2. Move the `addons/music_player` folder into your project's `addons` folder.

-3. Move `tracklist.json` into your project's root folder.
-You can make any changes to
+3. Move `demo/tracklist.json` into your project's root folder.
+You can make any changes to the tracklist using the Music Manager screen.

 4. Open/reload the project.